 Today I came across this little snippet of shell code

-bash <(curl -s https://codecov.io/bash).
-I found it in the documentation of Codecov which is a code coverage tool mainly run in CI.
+bash <(curl -s https://codecov.
+I found it in the documentation of Codecov, which is a code coverage tool mainly run in CI.

 This "command structure"

-bash <(...) was completely new to me.
-So I digged a little bit.
+bash <( was entirely new to me.
+So I dug a little bit.

 $ echo <(ls .) /dev/fd/11

-Okay, this is clearly a file name.
-Let's try something else and have a look into the file using
+Okay, this is a file name.
+Let's try something else and look into the file using

 $ cat <(ls .)
 README.md assets ... ...

-And this can become quite handy if you want to "pipe" something into a command that doesn't understand pipes.
-So what happens in the codecov example above is, that a bash script is downloaded from
+Process substitution is handy if you want to "pipe" something into a command that doesn't understand UNIX pipes.
+The codecov example shows that a bash script is downloaded from

-In a Node.js context you could use it like this:
+In a Node.js context, you can use it like this:

 $ node <(echo 'console.log("foo")') foo

-But even cooler you could use process substitution to quickly execute stuff from e.g. the clipboard.
-I'm on a Mac which means that I have the
+But even more fantastic, you could use process substitution to execute stuff from your clipboard quickly.
+I'm on a Mac, which means I have the

 $ node <(pbpaste)